buttonpushertv/StreamDeck_Profile_Warehouse/README.md

 5. To make a submission, click on 'Issues' above and create a new issue.

 Take a look at how the [Example Profile](PROFILES/_EXAMPLE-PROFILE) is laid out and mimic that for yours.
+(You don't need to include the ZIP file inside itself, of course.)

 Thanks,
 Ben Howard (ben@buttonpusher.tv)
+Visit my [buttonpusherKB](https://github.com/buttonpushertv/buttonpusherKB) repo for a whole 'nother level of cusomizing your system or for ideas on what you _could_ do with a little work.